tarantool/doc/doc/contributing/docs/infra.rst

 .. _guidelines_doc_submodules_update:

-2. Update update_submodule.sh
+2. Update build_submodules.sh
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Next, we should define what directories and files are to be copied from
 the submodule repository into the documentation one before building
 documentation.
-These settings are defined in the ``update_submodule.sh`` file
+These settings are defined in the ``build_submodules.sh`` file
 which is in the root directory of the documentation repository.

 We can take examples of the already existing submodules to show the logic of